MinhNguyen312/Basic-Air-Quality-Monitor-With-MQ135-And-DHT11/README.md

 - Firebase Arduino Client Library for ESP8266 by mobizt
 - Firebase ESP8266 Client by mobizt
 - MQ135 Library by GeorgeK,ViliusKraujutis,..
-- Time Librayr by Michael Margolis
+- Time Library by Michael Margolis

 ## Devices
 - An I2C LiquidCrystal LCD Screen